davea42/libdwarf-regressiontests/README.txt

 The key scripts are PICKUPBIN RUNALL.sh DWARFTEST.sh CLEANUP

-PICKUPBIN:  this builds libdwarf and dwarfdump and stores the result in the regressiontests directory.
+PICKUPBIN [withlibelf|nolibelf]:  this builds libdwarf and dwarfdump and stores the result in the regressiontests directory.
 The script assumes the source directory tree is named in the BASEFILES file sourced